pechera/php-form/README.md

 ### PHP scripts allow you to send form data to email / telegram / webhook or save it locally

 email.php - Send form data to email.
 Enter your email in setup section.\
 telegram.php - Send form data to telegram Bot.
-Enter Bot API Token and your user id in setup section.\
+Enter Bot API Token and your user id in setup section. (check your user id in @userinfobot bot) \
-webhook.php - Send form data in url query params to webhook with GET method.
+webhook.php - Send form data in url query params to webhook with GET method. local.php - Save form data locally in txt file.

 #### How to setup